moiponenkuna9-stack/CybersecurityChatbot/CybersecurityChatbot/README.md

 I created a new Console App in Visual Studio using .NET 6.0.
 I named the project `CybersecurityAwarenessBot`.
 Then I created five C# classes: `Program.cs`, `Chatbot.cs`, `ResponseManager.cs`, `UIManager.cs`, and `AudioManager.cs`.

 ### Step 2.
 Voice Greeting (Question 1)
 I recorded a short voice message saying "Hello!
-Welcome to the Cybersecurity Awareness Bot…" and saved it as `chatbot.wav`.
+Welcome to the Cybersecurity Awareness Botâ€¦" and saved it as `chatbot.wav`.
 In `AudioManager.cs`, I wrote code that searches for the file and plays it when the bot starts.
 If the file is missing, the bot still runs without crashing.

 ### Step 3.
 ASCII Art Logo (Question 2)
 In `UIManager.cs`, I added a large ASCII art drawing that spells out "CYBERSECURITY AWARENESS BOT" at the bottom.
 I used cyan colour to make it stand out.